 Each Class A common share entitles the holder to one vote on all matters submitted to the shareholders for a vote.
 Each Class B common share entitles the holder to ten votes on all matters submitted to the shareholders for a vote.
 Holders of Class A1 common shares or Class B1 common shares have no voting rights.
 As of December 31, 2017, the holders of the Class A and Class B common shares, voting together as a single class, were entitled to elect one director of the Company.
-The holders of the Class A and Class B common shares, voting together with the holders of the Preferred Shares, voting together as a single class, were entitled to elect the remaining directors of the Company, except for the two directors of the Company that the holders of the Preferred Shares, voting together as a single class, were entitled to elect.
+The holders of the Class A and Class B common shares, voting together with the holders of the Preferred Shares, voting together as a single class, were entitled to elect.
 In May 2018, following the conversion of the Preferred Shares into common shares, the holders of Class A and Class B common shares, voting together as a single class, are entitled to elect the directors of the Company.